This post may contain affiliate links. Please see my disclosure policy for details.

-The tiniest of the model villages is absolutely minuscule and must of been so fiddly to put together.
+The tiniest of the model villages is absolutely minuscule and must have been so fiddly to put together.

-It comes complete with a mini ticket stand, gift shop and replica of The Old New Inn and again each one is 1/9th in scale!
+It comes complete with a mini ticket stand, gift shop, and a replica of The Old New Inn, and again each one is 1/9th in scale!